utkarsh530/GPUODEBenchmarks/README.md

 ## Plotting Results

 The plotting scripts to visualize the simulation times.
-The scripts are located in `runner_scripts/plot` folder.
-These scripts replicates the benchmark figures in the paper.
+The scripts are located in the `runner_scripts/plot` folder.
+These scripts replicate the benchmark figures in the paper.
 The benchmark suite contains the simulation data generated by authors, which can be used to verify the plots.
 Various benchmarks can be plotted, which are described in the